Enforcement and Contempt of Timesharing Orders in Tampa Bay

 Interfering with court ordered time-sharing is problematic for both the parent who is interfering, as well as the children and parent who is being subjected to this behavior.
 If you have a court approved parenting plan (order) it spells out the terms of time-sharing and child custody.
 When one or the other parent does not abide by this order, rather than continue on in a cycle of high conflict and disappointment, it is highly beneficial to seek relief from the courts.
 Asserting your parental rights is beneficial to you, and your children.

-Not Showing Up for Timesharing, Not Following the Parenting Plan
+Not Following the Parenting Plan

 Generally, flexibility is advised if occasionally a parent shows up late, or otherwise is not abiding by a parenting plan.
 However, chronic disregard and willful disregard of a court ordered timesharing order is unacceptable and it should be addressed with the courts.
 The courts are to look to the best interest of the children and it is assumed that the Judge did so prior to their final order.
 Attorney Sanchez also understands that it can be extremely stressful when a parent is not abiding by the parenting plan.
 Decades of experience as a Tampa Family Law Attorney has proven that these high conflict issues should be addressed and resolved sooner, rather than later.